-If our review has piqued your interest in the film, you can buy the Dallas Buyers Club on Blu-ray or DVD from Amazon by clicking on the links (and we get a little bit of cash if you do – thanks in advance).
+If our movie marathon has piqued your interest in these films, you can buy The Texas Chain Saw Massacre, Poltergeist and Lifeforce on Blu-ray from Amazon by clicking on the links (and we get a little bit of cash if you do – thanks in advance).

 Anyway, without further ado, let us present our feature presentation: